rodneystanley2025/ai-red-team-lab/docs/threat-model.md

 No rate limiting is in place
 Assumptions explain why certain threats are or are not considered.

+The system implicitly trusts model-generated tool invocation requests Tools do not perform independent authorization or intent validation Model output may include attacker-influenced instructions

 5. Assets
 Examples:
 Integrity of system instructions
 Predictability of model behavior
 Availability of the service
 Trustworthiness of responses

+Integrity of tool execution
+Correctness of tool inputs
+Trust boundary between model reasoning and system actions

 6. Actors
 External user (benign)